 Halbritter’s experience embodies the Oneida people’s larger resurgence over the last 30 years.
-The grandson of an Oneida leader and the son of a nurse, he lived in an impoverished community on the Oneida Indian Nation’s sacred homeland, and saw his family members die in an inferno neglected by local officials.
+The grandson of an Oneida leader and the son of a nurse, he lived in an impoverished community on the Oneida Indian Nation’s sacred homeland and saw his family members die in an inferno neglected by local officials.
 He toiled as an ironworker to make ends meet, eventually getting into Syracuse University and then Harvard Law School.

 Having deep roots in his Nation, Halbritter returned to Central New York to use his education to give back to his community, beginning the arduous process of building the first major enterprises on the Oneida homelands.
-With Halbritter at the helm, the Oneida Nation became the first American Indian government in 1979 to offer gaming operations on sovereign land — one of many prescient moves that positioned the Oneida people to build what would become a world-class entertainment and gaming facility in the heart of the Northeast.
+With Halbritter at the helm, the Oneida Indian Nation became the first American Indian government in 1979 to offer gaming operations on sovereign land — one of many prescient moves that positioned the Oneida people to build what would become a world-class entertainment and gaming facility in the heart of the Northeast.

-Business-wise, the Oneida Nation’s success under Halbritter’s leadership has been hailed as model for sustainable, diversified and self-sufficient economic development.
+Business-wise, the Oneida Indian Nation’s success under Halbritter’s leadership has been hailed as a model for sustainable, diversified and self-sufficient economic development.
 In all, the Nation’s businesses include Turning Stone Resort Casino, YBR Casino & Sports Book, Point Place Casino, The Lake House at Sylvan Beach, The Cove at Sylvan Beach, the Maple Leaf Market & SāvOn chain of convenience stores, Oneida Innovations Group, Oneida Technical Solutions, a hunting preserve, fishing lodge and several marinas.